sensible-ki/sensible-ki.github.io/content/en/Overview/Security_Goals/_index.md

 ---
 date: 2021-09-27
-title: "Security goals"
+title: "Security Goals"
-linkTitle: "Security goals"
+linkTitle: "Security Goals"
 type: docs
-weight: 5
+weight: 2
 description: >
-  Security goals
+  Security goals to be achieved for AI applications
 ---

 An important step for evaluating the security of systems using Artificial Intelligence (AI)- applications is to define specific security goals for the AI.
 With these security goals, applications may be rated and their protection needs can be determined.